alillevangbech/alillevangbech/ML/README.md

 3. **Project3 (Logistic Regression)**

-      Implentation of Logistic Regression on the IRIS dataset.
+      Implementation of Logistic Regression on the IRIS dataset.

 4. **Project4 (Principal component analysis)**